Industry advice notice – China trade (added 6 November 2020)

-Micor (Meat) sets out importing country requirements that differ from relevant Australian standards, that must be met to gain market access for edible and inedible meat, meat products and animal by-products.
+Micor (meat) sets out importing country requirements that must be met to gain market access for edible and inedible meat, meat products and animal by-products.
 Relevant Australian standards are set out in

 National Residue Survey (NRS) and

 National Carcase Microbiology Monitoring Program (formerly known as ESAM).

 The Department encourages all exporters to contact officials from the country of import, either through the importer or directly, to confirm that their product meets the current importing country requirements.
 Exporters should seek other sources of information on commercial specifications for meat imported into a specific country.

 For information on how to export from Australia, visit

 You need to

 login to access Micor (meat).
 Exporters and affiliated industries can

 The Australian Government Department of Agriculture, Water and the Environment is referred to as 'the Department' in Micor.
 In the same way references to 'a Departmental officer', unless specified otherwise, mean an officer of the Australian Government Department of Agriculture, Water and the Environment with responsibilities under Australian export legislation.